-I had thrush/yeast issues with both of my girls.
+I had thrush/yeast issues with both Kaitlyn and McKenna.
 Twice with McKenna.
-Thrush/Yeast infections are very difficult to get rid of, and I know from experience they are very painful for the nursing mother.
+Thrush/Yeast infections are very difficult to get rid of when breastfeeding, and I know from experience they are very painful for the nursing mother.

 But it just continued to get worse.

 I started to bleed from my nipples.
 Oh it was painful!